Hanoi–Amsterdam High School: Middle school level

 There are 20 preparatory classes for students of grades 6 to 9.
 Each year, the school selects gifted students from elementary schools based on competitive examinations.
-Out of approximately 4,000 students, the top 200 scorers are accepted, marking the acceptance rate as low as 5%.
+Out of approximately 4,000 students, the top 200 scorers are accepted, making the acceptance rate as low as 5%.
 These students enjoy the same education standards and are taught by the same faculty as their peers at the high school level.

 Throughout 6th and 7th grade, students will get to enroll in one academic club which does not affect their GPA.
 As of 2012, students can decide among mathematics in English, elementary Chinese, football (soccer), basketball, and tennis.
 Students will also take quality-check exams periodically to re-determine which class they will be in during 8th and 9th grade.
 As of 2018, there are two tracks for students to choose from: natural sciences (three classes) and social sciences & humanities (two classes).
 Regardless of the track they choose, students can enroll in any academic club the school offers, which consists of mathematics, physics, chemistry, English, and literature.

 8th- and 9th-grade students can choose to compete in the Hanoi Middle School Academic Competition.
 Averaging at 20 students per subject, competing teams will take one test at the regional level and one test at the municipal level against teams from other districts.
-Students from Hanoi-Amsterdam High School are known to perform exceedingly well, often winning multiple first prizes and top scorers in mathematics, physics, chemistry, biology, English, and computer science.
+Students from Hanoi–Amsterdam High School are known to perform exceedingly well, often winning multiple first prizes and top scorers in mathematics, physics, chemistry, biology, English, and computer science.
 The selection process is very rigorous and is also known to prepare students for their high school entrance exams.

-As of April 2nd, 2024 however, Hanoi has stopped accepting new students to Hanoi-Amsterdam's 6th grade as per the Vietnamese Ministry of Education and Training new regulations.
+As of April 2, 2024 however, Hanoi has stopped accepting new students to Hanoi-Amsterdam's 6th grade as per the Vietnamese Ministry of Education and Training new regulations.